Advising

 For more important dates, please visit the University Academic Calendar

 CASE Center for Advising & Student Success is committed to helping you with your advising needs.
-During the University closure, we encourage you to use the following advising tools for assistance.
+We encourage you to use the following advising tools for assistance.
 Browse the following videos for a walk-through of these tools:

 Tips: